Mabiná

-José Pedro Alberto (born August 2, 1987, in Luanda) better known as Mabiná is a retired Angolan football midfielder.
+José Pedro Alberto (born August 2, 1987, in Luanda), better known as Mabiná, is an Angolan retired football midfielder.

 Career

 Mabiná has played for Atlético Petróleos Luanda since the start of the 2006 Girabola season, although he was in their youth team for a number of years.
 In 2007, he was called up to the Angola football team for the first team.
 He won his first cap in late 2007, but was not called up again until 2008 where he participated in the 2010 FIFA World Cup qualification, which were unsuccessful.

 He was called up to the 2010 African Nations Cup squad, and played in the first game of the tournament against Mali, which ended 4-4.
 He gave a sterling performance, and is set to challenge Locó for the regular right-back spot.